camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 The current version of the active process and all its dependencies, like called processes or DMN files, are automatically deployed to the Play environment.
 An error or warning is raised if a file fails to deploy, is missing, or a Connector secret isn’t filled out.

-In SaaS, Play uses connector secrets from your selected cluster.
+In SaaS, Play uses Connector secrets from your selected cluster.

 ## Getting started with Play